Vikas-N-2006/India-tour/README.md

 # India Tour Website : <a href="https://india-tour-rouge.vercel.app/">Link</a>
 Welcome to the **India Tour** website!
 This dynamic platform helps users explore India's diverse attractions, including its rich culture, historic landmarks, adventurous destinations, and vibrant cuisines.
-Built with a focus on user experience, it showcases India's uniqueness in a modern and interactive way.
+Built with a focus on user experience, it showcases India's uniqueness in a modern and interactive way.Its a complete frontend project to understand the working flow of ReactJs.

 ---